EythorE/FUZIX/Kernel/platform/platform-megadrive/README.md

 > In the case of the Genesis, IRQ2 is assigned to the external interrupt, IRQ4 is assigned to the horizontal blank interrupt, and IRQ6 is assigned to the vertical blank interrupt.
 Setting the IPL bits to 3 basically just has external interrupt requests ignored, since it falls in range of IRQ1-3.
 You would wanna set the IPL bits to 0 or 1 if you wanna use external interrupts.
 <https://forums.sonicretro.org/index.php?threads/enabling-and-disabling-interrupts-the-why.42650/>

-# TODO
--check implement a rom disk to load the kernel from; whatever that means
-- Check if backspace can be implemented; return ascii for backspace to tty
-- Switch to fuzix based VT; Fuzix has an 8x8 font and some keyboard handling